ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 ## Additional ESE Formats

-The following additional (experimental) CML features allow users to apply [Story Valuation by ESE](https://github.com/ethical-se/ese-practices/blob/main/practices/ESE-StoryValuation.md) and use the suggested notations _Value Epic_, _Value Weighting_ and _Value Narrative_.
+The following additional (experimental) CML features allow users to apply [Story Valuation](https://github.com/ethical-se/ese-practices/blob/main/practices/ESE-StoryValuation.md) as proposed in the Ethical Software Engineering (ESE) practice repository.
+Three ESE notations are supported: _Value Epic_, _Value Weighting_ and _Value Narrative_.

 <div class="alert alert-custom">
 <strong>Note:</strong> These language features are experimental and currently not used by any generator.
 The modelled information can therefore not be visualized, except you use the <a href="/docs/generic-freemarker-generator/">Generic Generator (Templating with Freemarker)</a> and process the data on your own.